debops/debops/docs/defaults-configuration.rst

   configured separately).

 ``deprecated``
-  designed to enable obsolete functions of mail system, currently enables authorized mail submission on port ``465`` (when ``submission`` is also present in the list of capabilities).
+  designed to enable obsolete functions of the mail system, currently enables authorized mail submission on port ``465`` (when ``submission`` is also present in the list of capabilities).